wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/get-data/includes/3-relational-data.md

 > [!div class="mx-imgBorder"]
 > [![Edit Data source settings](../media/3-change-sql-settings-ssm.png)](../media/3-change-sql-settings-ssm.png#lightbox)

 From the list of data sources that displays, select the data source that you want to update.
 Then, you can right-click that data source to view the available update options or you can use the update option buttons on the lower left of the window.
 Select the update option that you need, change the settings as required, and then apply your changes.

 > [!div class="mx-imgBorder"]
 > [![Edit data source setting options](../media/3-sql-data-source-edit-ssm.png)](../media/3-sql-data-source-edit-ssm.png#lightbox)

 You can also change your data source settings from within Power Query.
-Select the table, and then select the **Data source setting** option on the **Home** ribbon.
+Select the table, and then select the **Data source settings** option on the **Home** ribbon.
 Alternatively, you can go to the **Query Settings** panel on the right side of the screen and select the settings icon next to Source (or double Select Source).
 In the window that displays, update the server and database details, and then select **OK**.

 > [!div class="mx-imgBorder"]
 > [![Change data source settings](../media/3-edit-creds-ssm.png)](../media/3-edit-creds-ssm.png#lightbox)